MohamedFolyNabyh/Real-Estate-AI-Sales-Agent/README.md

 What areas are your properties in?
 ```

-The agent retrieves the properties from the database and extracts the available locations.
+The agent searches the available properties and extracts the locations returned by the database.

 It does not invent locations.

 ---

-## 🏡 Property Details
+# 🏡 Property Details

-The agent can retrieve details for a specific property.
+The agent can retrieve detailed information about a specific property.

 Example: